highfidelity/hifi-spatial-audio-js/tests/README.md

 Integration testing will combine different modules in the API and test individual functions using actual server connections.
 These tests will run automatically via GHA before any code is merged and can be run manually from the console or from GHA workflow dispatch.
 To run only integration tests, type `jest integration` into the console.
 All files in the `tests/integration` directory ending in `.test.ts` will run.

 ## Testing against other stacks
-To test any stack other than 'staging-latest', you will need to input the stack name as an arg when running jest from the console.
-First, update your `auth.json` file with the data for the stack you want to test against.
-When ready to test, you will need to run Jest via a node script.
-The following example runs one specific test file against the main production stack.
+Make sure your stack apps/IDs are included in the auth file and then run Jest via a node script named 'test'.
+The following example runs one specific test file against the main production (hobby) stack.
 You can confirm that the correct stack is being used by checking the logs.
+You may also run tests against other stacks via GHA workflows(see below).

 ```
 npm run test serverConnections.integration.test.ts -- --stackname=api.highfidelity.com